DIY VPN access point

 4 Single-board-computer VPN access points

-if you are doing this is a raspberry pi 4, do not use a case unless it has a fan, or the device will overheat and crash.
+If you are doing this with a raspberry pi 4, do not use a case unless it has a fan, or the device will overheat and crash.

 There is a hard limit of 7 clients for a raspberry pi in access point mode, which is not many for a modern IoT household.